-- Receipts: There is also a lack of segregation of duties over the receipts process due to one person having the ability to receive checks and record initial control, perform the deposit entry, and reconcile the deposit document to the general ledger.
-We noted compensating controls in place during the fiscal year, including review of the deposit slip by the person who recorded initial control before taking the deposit to the bank, initials of both the individuals preparing and reviewing the deposit on the deposit slip, and review and approval of deposits, bank statements, and reconciliation reports by the Board. - Payroll: There is a lack of segregation of duties over the payroll process.
-During our audit, we noted two employees, the ESU 17 Administrator and the ESU 17 Business Manager, had access to the Harris Fund Accounting Program used to process payroll.
-Although the ESU 17 Administrator has experience with the accounting system, she has not been cross-trained to use the system to process payroll.
-Therefore, one person has the ability to add new employees to the accounting system, prepare the monthly payroll, and reconcile the leave used by employees.
-However, we noted compensating controls in place during the fiscal year, including review and approval of the monthly payroll register by the ESU 17 Executive Director, as well as a reconciliation of leave used by the Executive Assistant. - Capital Assets: There is a lack of segregation of duties over the capital assets process.
-One person has the ability to add and remove capital assets to the accounting records, as well as perform the physical inventory.
-We noted compensating controls in place during the fiscal year, including a review of capital asset activity at the monthly staff meetings, as well as at the Finance Audit Budget (FAB) Committee meetings, as documented in the meeting minutes.
+- Receipts: There is a lack of segregation of duties over the receipts process due to two employees having the ability to perform all of the following processes: receive checks and record initial control, perform the deposit entry, and reconcile the deposit document to the general ledger.
+We noted compensating controls in place during the fiscal year, including review of the deposit slip by the person who recorded initial control before taking the deposit to the bank, initials of both the individuals preparing and reviewing the deposit on the deposit slip, and review and approval of deposits, bank statements, and reconciliation reports by the Board. - Capital Assets: There is a lack of segregation of duties over the capital assets process.
+Five employees had the ability to add capital assets to, as well as remove them from, the accounting records.
+ESUCC did not have a formal documented review of the capital asset listing and any additions and deletions.
+ESUCC stated they had compensating controls in place during the fiscal year, including a review of capital asset activity at the monthly staff meetings.
+ESUCC did perform an annual inventory during the fiscal year.